soyjuanmalopez/spotify-java/Spotify.md

 ![spotify1](media/DataBase/database1.png)

-When you have created the schema, the next step it is starts to create the different tables.
+When you have created the schema 'spotify', the next step it is starts to create the different tables.

 ### Table creation scripts